Articus/DataTransfer/README.md

     public $string;

     /**
-     * If you set several validators they will be tested one by one until first failure.
+     * If you set several validators they will be tested one by one.
-     * Validators with higher prioriry will be executed earlier.
+     * Validators with higher priority will be executed earlier.
      * @DTA\Data()
      * @DTA\Validator(name="Hex")
      * @DTA\Validator(name="StringLength",options={"min": 1}, priority=3)